blittable/rustup/src/lessons/lesson_nineteen/README.md

 1 - Boxed by javascript, so the number of calls between `wasm` and `javascript` has a negative performance impact.

-2 - No current threading model.  (in progress)
+2 - Currently, no support for multi-threading.

-3 - No native socket calls (but web api network calls are supported)
+3 - No native socket calls (but web api calls are supported)

-4 - All the major browsers support WASM, but for those that do not [wasm2js](https://github.com/WebAssembly/binaryen) is a library to convert wasm to js
+4 - All the major browsers support WASM, but some do not.  (as a work-around, [wasm2js](https://github.com/WebAssembly/binaryen) is a library to convert wasm to js)

 Regarding the threading model, if you actually try to spawn a thread then it will panic, because wasm is single-threaded only right now.